Multilayer shallow-water model with stratification and shear: Concluding remarks

 \section{Concluding remarks}

-This paper describes a multilayer extension of Ripa's (1995) primitive equations one-layer ocean model with thermodynamics.
+This paper describes a multilayer extension of the single-layer primitive-equation model for ocean dynamics and thermodynamics introduced in \citet{Ripa-JFM-95}.
 Inside each layer the velocity and buoyancy fields can vary not only arbitrarily in the horizontal position and time, but also linearly with depth.

-In the absence of external forcing and dissipation, the model conserves volume, mass, buoyancy variance, energy, and zonal momentum for a zonally symmetric domains and topographies.
-Furthermore, as the fully three-dimensional primitive equations from which it is derived, the present model possesses a singular Hamiltonian structure.
-Unlike the multilayer slab models, i.e. those for which the velocity and buoyancy fields are depth-independent within each layer, the model generalized here is able to represent the thermal-wind balance explicitly at low frequency inside each layer.
-In this sense, the model of this paper has better ``physics'' than a model with slab-like layers.
-For the same number of layers, $n$, say, on the other hand, the model of this paper can sustain $2n-1$ more vertical normal modes as homogeneous layers models, which, in addition, are not able to incorporate thermodynamic processes.
-A model with only two layers has been shown here to provide an excellent representation of the exact first baroclinic mode phase speed.
-In this other sense, the present model has more ``physics'' than a model with homogeneous layers.
+In the absence of external forcing and dissipation, the model conserves volume, mass, buoyancy variance, energy, and zonal momentum for zonally symmetric horizontal domains and topographies.
+Unlike models with depth-independent velocity and buoyancy fields within each layer, the model generalized here is able to represent the thermal wind balance explicitly at low frequency inside each layer.
+In this sense, the model of this paper has ``better'' physics than a model with depth-independent fields.
+For a fixed number of layers, the model of this paper can sustain one more vertical normal mode than the homogeneous-layer models, which, on the other hand, are not able to incorporate thermodynamic processes (e.g., due to heat and buoyancy fluxes across the air--sea interface or associated with localized vertical mixing events).
+In this other sense, the present model has ``more'' physics than a model with homogeneous layers.
+Last but not least, overall improved results in both quasigeostrophic (free-boundary and classical Eady) and ageostrophic (classical Stone) baroclinic instability with respect to the single-layer calculations are attained with the addition of a small number layers.

 The present generalization enriches Ripa's single-layer model by providing it enough flexibility to approach problems for which a single-layer structure is too idealized.
 Configurations with a small number of layers are particularly useful for the insight they provide into physical processes.
-Configurations with more layers can be used as the basis for an accurate numerical circulation model.
+Configurations with more layers may provide the basis for an accurate numerical circulation model.